Is Sri Lanka a country you have wondered about visiting?

 Freshest Seafood at the Local Fishing Village

-If you love to pick your own seafood, then the village markets along the coast have daily supplies.
+If you love your seafood, the village markets along the coast have daily supplies.
 Tuna is a favourite, but so are kingfish and calamari.

-Watching villagers bring in the haul gives you an appreciation of how hard some people work for a living.
+Watching villagers bring in the haul shows how hard some people work for a living.

 Staying near the coast, our final day in Sri Lanka was to explore the capital, Colombo.